Dr. Shea Cox, Founder BluePearl Pet Hospice

 - Authored 13 textbook chapters relating to hospice care and pain management

-- Served as a hospice consultant to over 65,000 veterinarians worldwide ("VIN", Veterinary Information Network)
+- Served as a hospice and palliative medicine consultant to over 65,000 veterinarians worldwide ("VIN", Veterinary Information Network)

 - Developed the American Animal Hospital Association End of Life Guidelines